 Red River Hospital provides free assessments 24 hours a day, 7 days a week.
 These assessments are conducted by a licensed professional and then reviewed by a team member or supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians is contacted and the admissions process begins.
 Our dedicated psychiatric staff and multidisciplinary treatment team provide medical management and various therapies designed to encompass the unique needs of each and every patient.
 We utilize a variety of therapeutic techniques as part of our inpatient care, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who are struggling with intermittent explosive disorder, but are also dependent upon substances, detox marks the beginning of the therapeutic process.
 To learn more about this process, please see our detoxification program page.

 Medication management: In some instances, medication may be used to help alleviate some of the symptoms associated with IED.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any necessary changes.

 Group therapy: Inpatient treatment at Red River are group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include anger management, conflict resolution, effective communication skills, appropriate assertive behavior skills, and medication management.
-On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+On our geriatric unit, additional groups and activities are held in order to assist in reality orientation.